chandrakiran-dev/lwc-router/docs/_coverpage.md

 > Routing for the Lightning Web Component

-- Client-side routing for the LWC component
+- Easy routing for the single page application
-- Component routing at one place
+- Handle and manage routing from one place.
 - Handle browser event like Refresh and back

 [GitHub](https://github.com/chandrakiran-dev/lwc-router)